SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions-part-2.md

-# Chapter 9.2. problem for champions – part II
+# Chapter 9.2.
+Problem for Champions – Part II

 In this chapter we, will review three additional problems that belong to the category "**for champions**", i.e., they are more complex than the rest of the problems in this book.